lvaughn/py-rtm-insert/README.md

 be used inside of [Pythonista](http://omz-software.com/pythonista/) on iOS (called by [Drafts](http://agiletortoise.com/drafts/), but that's flexible).

-I'm not sure if it's useful to anyone but me, but I wrote it and figured I may not be the only one, so I thought I'd share it.
+I'm not sure if it's useful to anyone but me, but it fits my work flow of adding a bunch of tasks at once when planning my day, and perhaps it will be useful to other people.
+I find this easier for bulk task capture than RTM's iOS app.

 # Required #
 * Pythonista